Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Baltimore and its opponents have combined to put up more than 47 points in three of six games this season.
+- Baltimore has combined with its opponents to score more than 47 points in three of six games this season.

-- Cincinnati's games have gone over 47 points in two opportunities this season.
+- Cincinnati and its opponents have combined to score more than 47 points in two games this season.

-- Sunday's total is 6.0 points lower than the two team's combined 53 points per game average.
+- The two teams combine to score 53 points per game, 6.0 more than the total in this contest.

-- The 39 combined points per game that these two squads have allowed this season are 8.0 fewer than the 47 over/under in this contest.
+- These two squads combine to allow 39 points per game, 8.0 fewer than this contest's over/under.

 - Ravens games this season feature an average total of 49.3 points, a number 2.3 points higher than Sunday's over/under.

-- The 47 over/under in this game is 0.8 points above the 46.2 average total in Bengals games this season.
+- The 46.2 PPG average total in Bengals games this season is 0.8 points fewer than this game's over/under.

 Ravens stats and trends

-- Baltimore has played six games, with three wins against the spread.
+- Baltimore has three wins against the spread in six games this season.

 - The Ravens have been favored by 6.5 points or more two times this season and have not covered the spread in any of them.

-- Baltimore's games this year have hit the over on three of six set point totals (50%).
+- Baltimore has hit the over in 50% of its opportunities this year (three times in six games with a set point total).

-- Baltimore is 3-3 against the spread and 5-1 overall in games when it records more than 18.5 points.
+- When Baltimore puts up more than 18.5 points, it is 3-3 against the spread and 5-1 overall.

-- In games that Baltimore totals over 331.0 yards, the team is 2-3 against the spread and 4-1 overall.
+- In games that Baltimore piles up more than 331.0 yards, the team is 2-3 against the spread and 4-1 overall.

 - The Ravens have turned the ball over eight times this season, two more turnovers than the Bengals have forced (6).